WHY LET KIDS HAVE ALL THE FUN!

 The rest of the schedule will be training and rowing on the water.
 The sessions are held rain or shine.

 What you can expect from the Wyandotte Boat Club?

 The most important part of the program is making sure you have a safe and fun experience.
 So the WBC requires their coaches to have US Rowing coaching certification or working towards it.

 The equipment you will be using is well maintained and holds eight rowers; this is the biggest and most stable rowing shell.
 A coach’s launch will be along your boat while you are rowing

 Before and after your lesson you are welcomed to use the locker room and showers at the boathouse.
 After your sessions the WBC invites you upstairs to the club to socialize with fellow rowers to quench your thirst, and talk rowing.

-Costs: The program fee in 2017 was $130, plus WBC membership $40.00, this covers your rowing fees, WBC T-shirt, and end of session party at the club.
+Costs: The program fee for 2019 was $130, plus WBC membership $40.00 for a year, this covers your rowing fees, WBC T-shirt, and end of session party at the club.
 The fee must be paid before participating.
 Fees are non-refundable after the first week.
-Based on rowing equipment, there is a limit of 24 participants in the beginners session. (price and participant numbers subject to change for 2018)
+Based on rowing equipment, there is a limit of 24 participants in the beginners session.
+Payment at registration meeting can be made by cash, check, or credit card.

-Times: In 2017 experienced participants went on Tuesdays and Thursdays evenings 6:30-8pm and Saturday mornings 7-8:30am.
+Times: Experienced participants row on Tuesdays and Thursdays evenings 6:30-8pm and Saturday mornings 7-8:30am.
+Beginners go Mondays and Wednesdays evenings 6:30-8pm and Saturday mornings 8:30-10am.
 All practices will be held rain or shine, if conditions do not allow for rowing, the session will be held indoors.